igoroctaviano/jsunpers/es6/bundle.md

 We can see that we have 3 levels of scope here.
 The global is the first (the one without some curly braces involving it in a hug), the second with the *const* variable inside it and another one inside this one with a *let* variable inside it.
 We have 3 variables with the same name but declared in different scopes.
 In this case, as we have the *console.log* statments being called in each different scope, it returns what we expect it to return.
 But its good to remember that if the variable *a1* inside the innermost scope was a simple *var* but not declared inside this scope, it would pop up onde scope and find the *const* variable in which has a value of 2 and would try to assign again a constant variable causing a *Uncaught TypeError* or if it wasnt a *const* it would change the value.
 Or maybe, if we didnt have the *a1* declared on this secondary scope, it would pop up to the global scope and it would find the global *a1* and it would override it.
 Or maybe we were not caring about [strict mode](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Strict_mode) and we didnt have the global variable declared, what you think would happen? the compiler would create it for us, from out of nowhere, like dark magic.
 Awesome right? nope.

+# IIFEs and fabulous truth behind an expression

-# What will be printed?
+## What will be printed?

     (function() {
       var a = b = 1;